 What to do?

-What else can we do besides taking supplements?
+What else can we do besides supplements?

-Vegetarian diet: Supplements or balanced diet?
+Vegetarian diet: supplements or balanced nutrition?

 Vitamin B12